KermitTheFr0g/Shuffle-NFTs/README.md

 Running the `npm run start` command will begin to shuffle the location and order of the nfts

 ### Changing MetaData
+This is a little bit more difficult to do than simply running a command.
+Because of metadata all having different structures some more user input is required.

 ## Further Development
 Feel free to fork the project and make any changes you want.
 You can make the bot more complex by adding different replies for different types of tweets.